purescript/trypurescript/README.md

 cd staging
 spago build

-# Ensure the compiled JavaScript is available to the client
+# Ensure the compiled JavaScript is available to the client via symbolic link.
-ln -s output ../client/public/js/output
+ln -s "$PWD/output" "$PWD/../client/public/js/output"

 # Then, start the server.
 #